berkeley-scf/berkeley-scf.github.io/servers/cluster/submitting.md

 to happen too often given that the nodes have 64 cores (96 cores and 104 cores in the cases of balrog and saruman, respectively) that can be shared amongst jobs.
-For example to request use of one of these nodes, which are labelled as 'manycore' nodes:
+For example to request use of one of these nodes, which are labelled as `manycore` nodes:

 :::{code} shell-session
 arwen:~$ sbatch -p jsteinhardt -C manycore job.sh